Ismaël Bennacer: 2022–23 season

 On 12 January 2023, Bennacer extended his contract until 30 June 2027.
 Bennacer scored his first goal in the UEFA Champions League on 12 April 2023, scoring the only goal in a 1–0 win over Napoli in the first leg of the quarter finals.
 In May 2023, Bennacer sustained an injury to his right knee while in training and had a surgery, which forced him to miss the final five games of the season as well as ruled him out of the first half of the upcoming season.

 2023–24 season

 On 2 December 2023, Bennacer made his return to the pitch in a 3–1 home win against Frosinone, coming on as a substitute at the 79th minute of the game.

 Loan to Marseille

 On 3 February 2025, Bennacer was loaned to Ligue 1 club Marseille for the remainder of the season with an option to buy.

 Loan to Dinamo Zagreb

 On 5 September 2025, he moved to Croatia and joined SuperSport HNL club Dinamo Zagreb, on an initial one-year loan with the option to make the move permanent at the end of the 2025–26 season.

+Departure

+On 7 August 2026, Bennacer's contract with Milan was mutually terminated, making him a free agent ahead of the 2026–27 season.

+Al-Gharafa

+On 14 September 2026, he signed with Qatar Stars League club Al-Gharafa as a free agent.